Odd-even effect in the dominant order of self-assembly of cross junctions in space dimension $d \ge 3$

 \section{Introduction}

 The selection of a limited domain from all possible configurations in a thermodynamic ensemble consisting of a vast number of micro entities is an example of symmetry breaking \cite{critical1,yn,critical3}.
 This has offered fascinating issues \cite{baxter}.
 While the selection by the energetic effect is often manageable and aligning with intuitions, that driven by entropy is complicated.
 The structure of aggregates of rigid spheres formed by the so-called Alder transition can be regarded as an example \cite{HS1,HS3,HS4,HS6,HS7}.
 The order-by-disorder concept \cite{ObyD} and phenomena \cite{exMS,exMS_4d,ObD_prb} are also remarkable.
 This Letter addresses such an issue.
-The possibility of reaching a universal conclusion about the emerging order in thermodynamic ensembles is discussed for a general space dimension of $d\ge 3$.
+The possibility of reaching a universal conclusion about the emerging order in thermodynamic ensembles is discussed in a general space dimension of $d\ge 3$.

 The micro entity in question is named a cross junction, while referring to cross-polytopes \cite{polyhedron}.
 That of dimension $d$ consists of $d$ segments with a unit length.
 Each segment possesses a different colour from the rest.
-The segments cross each other at right angles at their centres.
+The segments intersect at right angles at their centres.
 Figure \ref{junctions} illustrates examples of cross junctions in dimensions two and three.
 Upon their self-assembly, we assume that a segment from one junction joins linearly with a segment of the same colour from another junction.
 Figure \ref{junctions} also illustrates examples of self-assembled ensembles.
 For $d\ge 3$, the self-assembled ensemble is a (hyper)cubic jungle gym, where all junctions are cross junctions, and all straight lines are painted a single colour.
-Note that a self-assembled ensemble in dimension $d\ge 2$ has a variety of $d!$ in orientations when placed in aligning the axes in the respective dimension.

 While the self-assembled states are trivial for dimension two, they are not in dimension three.
 In the example for $d=3$ in fig.\ \ref{junctions}, all lines along the vertical axis are coloured red, whilst the orientations of square nets (with two colours) parallel to the basal plane are irregular.